 #9 Visit engineering sites

 Ask to visit the field or factory, or where ever you execute your engineering plans.
 Because seeing the execution of your work is an endless learning experience.

+I find hands-on work is the only way to maximize your abilities as an engineer.
 You’ll learn how to properly design for the real world, and the pitfalls to avoid.
 Plus, you can better connect the dots with all the theories you learned in your textbooks.

 #10 Communicate with outside parties